KarlOlson/cloudlab_seed_emulation-linux/README.md

 13. You can check the logs of the startup script w/ `cat start.log`.
 14. You can check status of swarm w/ `docker node ls`.
 You can check status of containers that are running *locally* on this given node w/ `docker ps`.
 Normal docker commands apply (`docker logs, docker network ls, ...`).
 15. In order to check the status of all the services deployed remotely across the swarm, run `docker service ls`.

 ___
+### SETUP TWEAKS/Troubleshooting
+Typically the build script to set up cloudlab instances (managerSetUp.py) does not fully execute in one go.
+You will likely need to go through the following adjustments to get sim running:
+1: Check and verify if docker-compose has installed `sudo docker-compose`.
+You should get a list of options if it is installed.
+If not, run `sudo apt-get install docker-compose`.
+Once it has finished installing run ` chmod +x /usr/local/bin/docker-compose` followed by `sudo ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose`.
+This should complete the install.
+2: check and verify if the docker swarm has launched correctly and all nodes have joined the swarm.
+First check by running: `docker node ls`.
+You should see all nodes in a joined status with a single manager node.
+If not, you may need to manually add the nodes to the swarm.
+Its likely they have some swarm configed that has failed, so you will need to first run `docker swarm leave --force` and then run the `docker swarm join-token manager` command.
+This will display the token and commands needed to join the swarm.
+Just copy and run on the worker nodes that have not yet joined (after leaving old/stale swarm)
+3. If all is well with 1 and 2, then you are free to finally run `deploy.sh` lab setup.
+Make sure you have execute privileges: `sudo chmod +x` and then run `./deploy.sh`.
+If all goes well, the node manager should deploy your instances across the workers.
+You should see all services deployed when you run `docker node ls`.
+___
 ### CloudLab Experiment Creation + Runtime Explained